lrodri/doc-es/source/manual/intro.rst

  simplest case of the basic MyHDL code pattern to define the contents of a hardware module.
 We will describe the general case further on.

 Finalmente, la función de nivel superior retorna el generador local.
-Esto es el caso más simple en la plantilla de código de MyHDL para definir el contenido de un módulo de hardware.
+Este es el caso más simple en la plantilla de código de MyHDL para definir el contenido de un módulo de hardware.
 Describiremos el caso general más adelante.

 ..
  In MyHDL, we create an *instance* of a hardware module by calling the